zepheira/bibframe/model/bfmarc.md

 ## biographicalOrHistoricalData

 * label: biographical or historical data
-* desciption: A note providing biographical information about an individual or administrative information of an organization.
+* description: A note providing biographical information about an individual or administrative information of an organization.
 * value: Literal
 * remark: Equivalent to biographical or historical data, subfield a of MARC field 545.
 * refines: